docker/hub-tool/README.md

-# cli-plugin-hub
+# Hub tool
-Docker CLI plugin to play with Docker Hub.
+Docker cli tool to play with Docker Hub.

 ## Install
-Just run `make install`, all the build is containerized and it will copy the `docker-hub` binary to your `~/.docker/cli-plugins` directory.
+Just run `make install`, all the build is containerized.
+It will copy the hub tool binary to your `/usr/local/bin` directory.
 ```shell script
 $ make install
 ```